Designing Robots to Help Women: SPECULATION

-In a more complex scenario, a remote robot might be alerted (e.g., by detecting nearby victims' screams~\cite{mathur2022identification}), or be sent by authorities.
+Furthermore, a more complex robot could seek to also protect certain objects, like a woman's drink at a bar; detect if a woman suddenly seems incapacitated and in danger of being abducted; or infer an intent to attack (e.g., hands balled into fists or hidden, getting close, angry/loud language, etc.) A remote robot might also be alerted (e.g., by detecting nearby victims' screams~\cite{mathur2022identification}), or be sent by authorities.
 In such a case, advanced capabilities might be required to distinguish true attacks from jokes, skits, or play-fighting, and make judgements about "distinction" and "proportionality": A robot might need to identify which person is the victim and which is the perpetrator--a highly challenging task when multiple people are present.
 As well, decisions about the level of force to use might include some analysis of force differentials, backdrops and crossfire.
 Additionally, age detection could also be used to detect child abuse or forced marriage, and flying robots or soft robots could be useful to enter closed buildings in which trafficking might be occurring.

-During a crime, the robot could target the assailant from a difficult angle (e.g., from behind or from above for a drone) with pepper spray or laser to dazzle the assailant's eyes, while emitting loud sounds and bright lights to seek help.
+During a crime, a robot could target the assailant from a difficult angle (e.g., from behind or from above for a drone) with pepper spray or laser to dazzle the assailant's eyes, while emitting loud sounds and bright lights to seek help.
 As well, the robot could try to mark the attacker or their vehicle with paint, and record license plates, or interfere with their movement.
-The robot could also provide advice during the attack: e.g., to drop to the ground to be harder to move and to avoid being taken to a "second location".
+The robot could also provide advice during an attack: e.g., to drop to the ground to be harder to move and to avoid being taken to a "second location".